Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Introduction

+\begin{itemize} \item Use the adaptive sampling method.
+Adaptive sampling methods aim to sequentially choose the time-state pairs based on previous results to improve the performance of the NN controller. \textit{This corresponds to the first step in the ELT algorithm and is the main focus of this work.} We will discuss other adaptive sampling methods in Section \ref{sec:compare}.

+\item Improve the efficiency of data generation, \ie, solving the open-loop optimal control problems.
+Although the open-loop optimal control problem is much easier than the closed-loop optimal control problem, its time cost cannot be neglected and the efficiency varies significantly with different methods.
+This corresponds to the second step in the ELT algorithm and we refer to \citet{kang2021algorithms} for a detailed survey.

-The main contributions of the paper can be summarized as follows: \begin{itemize} \item We investigate the distribution mismatch phenomenon brought by the dynamics in the supervised-learning-based approach, which explains the failure of this approach for challenging problems.
-We propose the IVP enhanced sampling method to update the training data, which significantly alleviates the distribution mismatch problem. \item We show that the IVP enhanced sampling method can significantly improve the performance of the learned closed-loop controller on a uni-dimensional linear quadratic control problem (theoretically and numerically) and two high-dimensional problems (numerically), the quadrotor landing problem and the reaching problem of a 7-DoF manipulator. \item We compare the IVP enhanced sampling method with other adaptive sampling methods and show that the IVP enhanced method gives the best performance. \end{itemize}
+\item Improve the learning of the machine learning model.
+This corresponds to the third step in the ELT algorithm.
+The recent works \citet{qrnet1,nakamura2021neural,nakamura2022neural,hu2023learning} design a special network architecture such that the NN controller is close to the linear quadratic controller around the equilibrium point to improve the stability of the NN controller.
+Note that besides the popular use of neural networks, other models have been explored for approximating control/value functions~\citep{atkeson2002nonparametric,atkeson2007random,coates2008learning,deisenroth2009gaussian}, and the adaptive sampling methods developed in this paper are also applicable to these models. \end{itemize} The main contributions of the paper can be summarized as follows: \begin{itemize} \item We investigate the distribution mismatch phenomenon brought by the controlled dynamics in the supervised-learning-based approach, which explains the failure of this approach for challenging problems.
+We propose POPS as an enhanced sampling method to update the training data, which significantly alleviates the distribution mismatch problem. \item We show that POPS can significantly improve the performance of the learned closed-loop controller on a uni-dimensional linear quadratic control problem (theoretically and numerically) and two high-dimensional problems (numerically), the quadrotor landing problem and the reaching problem of a 7-DoF manipulator. \item We compare POPS with other adaptive sampling methods and show that POPS gives the best performance. \end{itemize}